Japan is the new "comeback kid" thanks to good growth

 |Expected GDP Growth

-Japan's economy has had a turbulent past few years.
-It was hit
+Japan's economy has had a turbulent past few years and was hit

-that momentum was abruptly derailed last year by the Japanese
+before that momentum was abruptly derailed in 2011 by the Japanese

-tsunami, related nuclear energy crisis, and the Thailand floods,
+tsunami-related nuclear energy crisis and the Thailand floods, all

 For more detailed information on the Japanese economy, visit www.economist.com or read the